James Smoliga, DVM, PhD

 Raymond Scott Turner, MD, PhD, is Professor of Neurology and Director of the Memory Disorders Program at Georgetown University Medical Center.
 His research focuses on early interventions for Alzheimer’s disease, and his Phase II Clinical Trial with Resveratrol in Alzheimer’s (published in Neurology, 2015) was featured in the Wall Street Journal and Time Magazine.
 He has received numerous prestigious awards, including a fellowship from the Howard Hughes Medical Institute and a Beeson Scholar award.

 Dr. Turner earned his medical degree and a PhD in pharmacology from Emory University, Atlanta, and completed his medical internship, residency and fellowship at the University of Pennsylvania, Philadelphia.
 He was elected a Fellow with the American Neurological Association in 2006.
 He has published more than 100 papers, reviews, and book chapters.
-For more information see memory.georgetown.edu.
+For more information regarding Dr Turner’s work in Neurology, please see memory.georgetown.edu.